ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

-85. Non-invasive methods that forecast the existence of lung nodules (8.47), is a precursor to lung cancer.
+Q. Non-invasive methods that forecast the existence of lung nodules (8.47), is a precursor to lung cancer.
 Yet, in spite of acquisition standardization attempts, the manual detection of lung nodules still remains predisposed to inter mechanical and observer variability.
 What is more, it is a highly laborious task.
 <table align='center'>
   <tr>
     <td align="center">